linzhangcs/what-did-i-do-today/content/collection/2020-09-11-day-26-learn-react-course-ui-dev.md

   components, validating props with PropTypes, and the component lifecycle functions
 ---
 I have done three different intro courses on React already, but I still like to try more courses with new topics that are I have not learned.
-Currently,  I am following Tyler Mcginnis' React Courses.
+Currently,  I am following Tyler Mcginnis' React courses.
 It has sections on Higher-Order Components.
 I am looking forward to that next!

 Today was mostly reviewing what I already know, so I covered 42% of the course.

-What I found meaning during this review was five ways of binding *this* word:
+What I found meaningful during this review were five ways of binding *this* keyword and the component lifecycle functions.

+The five ways of binding this keyword:\
-\>Implicit Binding - most used, refers to the object that is on the left of the dat when the function is invoked
+>Implicit Binding - most used, refers to the object that is on the left of the dot when the function is invoked\

-\>Explicit Binding - use call, apply, and bind
+>Explicit Binding - use call, apply, and bind\
 >new keyword Binding - creates a new this object under the hood
->Lexical Binding - use arrow function to solve this explicit binding in handlers
+>Lexical Binding - use the arrow function to solve this explicit binding in handlers
->window Binding - default to window object, but use strict to prevent this behavior
+>window Binding - default to the window object, but 'use strict' to prevent this behavior

 Also, the overview on the component lifecycle functions is great.